AndyAkofioSowah/secure-login-system-2fa/README.md

 Designing real-world flows (password reset, brute force protection).

 I built it to showcase my ability to design and implement secure authentication systems using Java and Spring Boot.
+This makes it a strong example of applying security best practices in a user-facing application.

 📜 License
 MIT License – free to use & adapt.